Rudolf's Fountain

 Of Maultasch, Habsburgs and the Black Death

 Margaret's reign was characterised by crises for which she was not responsible, but which were nevertheless blamed on her.
-The 14th century brought global warming, which resulted in a plague of locusts.
-This also led to crop failures and famines in Tyrol.
+The 14th century brought global warming, which also resulted in a great plague of locusts in Innsbruck.
+Crop failure and hunger were the result.
 But that was not all.
-From 1348 to 1350, Europe was ravaged by the plague.
+After the fire of 1333 in Anbruggen seven years later, another major fire devastated Wilten and Innsbruck, including the parish church of St Jakob.
+From 1348 to 1350, the plague ravaged Europe.
 The disease travelled from Venice via Trento and the Adige Valley to Innsbruck.
 The Black death decimated the population dramatically.
 In some parts of Tyrol, the population was reduced by more than half.
 Not only the number of deaths, but also the gruesome way in which the victims died in great pain and physical deformity left an impression on the pious population.
 There is not much information on the outbreak of the plague in Innsbruck in the archives, but the consequences of the epidemic were devastating, as they were throughout Europe.
 In her will, an Innsbruck woman who fell ill with the plague spoke of the "common dying that is going on in the country".

 After the Wittelsbachs, Luxembourgers and Habsburgs had fought over Tyrol for decades, a happy ending was finally reached.
 Rudolf IV of the House of Habsburg intervened with the Pope and was able to negotiate the lifting of the interdict in 1359 in exchange for considerable financial compensation at the expense of Margaret and Louis.
 At the same time, a document is said to have been drawn up that is now considered a forgery: in this document, Margaret bequeathed the land of Tyrol to Rudolf IV and the Habsburg family.